singhmanas1/filtered-ads-vector-search/README.md

 ### Option 1: AWS S3 Bucket (Alternative)

-If you don't have access to the Google Drive folder, you can access the data from the [AWS S3 bucket](https://us-east-1.console.aws.amazon.com/s3/buckets/amazon-ads-vector-search?region=us-east-1&tab=objects&bucketType=general).
+If you don't have access to the Google Drive folder, you can access the data from the

 1. Download the raw data from the S3 bucket
 2. Use the provided `index_data.ipynb` notebook to convert the data to embeddings format: